Malgudi Days (short story collection): Chapters

 A short story about an astrologer who knows nothing about stars or astrology.
 He applied for the job after going on the run, though we are not told why he ran away.
 The townspeople believe his predictions because of his study, practice and shrewd guesswork.
-One day, a customer bets a large amount of money the astrologer can't reveal anything of substance.
+One day, a customer bets a large amount of money the astrologer cannot reveal anything of substance.
 The astrologer resists the bet until he recognizes the man (who is called Guru Nayak).
 After some haggling, the astrologer tells the man he had been stabbed and left for dead in a well.
 The impressed customer pays up (although not the promised sum) and the astrologer warns him not to travel to this part of the country again.
 That night, the astrologer's wife asks where he had been so late, and he confesses he had tried to kill the man years ago.